 Creating a custom entity

-You can create a custom entity if you want to build your own set of rules for the entity.
+You can create a custom entity in order to build one with your own set of rules.

 To create a custom entity